 In this article we will explain everything you need to know about the factors that go into setting the odds, distinguishing between European (‘soft’) and Asian (‘sharp’) bookmakers.

 Instead of the probability of winning and losing being 50/50, it’s actually more like 56/44% in favour of the bookmaker.
 This way, the bookmaker has an edge over the bettor and will get a steady profit over the long term.

-Compare it to roulette tables in the casino.
-When you put your money on red or black you will double your money by winning (just like an odd of 2.00 would).
-So a fair probability should be 50/50%.
-But, the chance of winning is smaller than 50% because of the green number zero (European wheels) and sometimes double zero (American wheels).
-This is also known as the house’s edge.
-In roulette, this edge is about 2.70% and 5.26% respectively.
-In sportsbetting, the edge ranges from about 2% (Asians and exchanges) to as blatantly big as 15% (European bookies, often local).
-Shameless, we know.
+You can compare this principle with the house edge in a casino.
+For example, at the roulette table you can put your money on red or black, doubling your money when you win (just like an odd of 2.00 would).
+So a fair probability should be 50/50.
+But the chance of winning is less than 50% because of the green number zero (European wheels) or double zero (American wheels).
+This is also known as the house edge.
+In roulette, this edge is about 2.70% and 5.26% for European and American wheels respectively.
+In sports betting, the edge ranges from about 2% (Asian bookmakers) to 10% (European bookmakers).

-A simple and realistic example for exposing the respective edge and corresponding unjust odds is a tennis match in which the chances for both players to win are mathemetically equal.
-So fair odds should be 2.00 for both players, but because of the profit margin, European bookmakers open with odds of 1.83 – 1.83 or 1.85 – 1.85 and Asian bookmakers set their odds at 1.96 for both.
-As mentioned before, the house (be it the casino or the bookmaker) will make a profit in the long term because the odds are in their and against the player’s favor.
-They are able to effectuate this principle and thereby make a profit by accepting the equal amount of bet volume (in money) on all of the outcomes of a certain bet.
+For example, let’s have a look at a tennis match in which the chances for both players to win are mathematically equal.
+So, fair odds should be 2.00 for both players.
+However, European bookmakers open with odds like 1.83 – 1.83 or 1.85 – 1.85, while Asian bookmakers open with 1.96 for both.
+The casino or the bookmaker will make a profit in the long term, because the odds are in their favour and against the player’s.
+They are able to effectuate this principle and make a profit by accepting the equal amount of bet volume (in money) on all of the outcomes of a certain bet.